Jane Austen: Posthumous publication

 In the months after Austen's death in July 1817, Cassandra, Henry Austen and Murray arranged for the publication of Persuasion and Northanger Abbey as a set.
 Henry Austen contributed a Biographical Note dated December 1817, which for the first time identified his sister as the author of the novels.
 Tomalin describes it as "a loving and polished eulogy".
 Sales were good for a year—only 321 copies remained unsold at the end of 1818.

 Although Austen's six novels were out of print in England in the 1820s, they were still being read through copies housed in private libraries and circulating libraries.
 Austen had early admirers.
-The first piece of what might now be called fan fiction (or real person fiction) using her as a character appeared in 1823 in a letter to the editor in The Lady's Magazine.
+The first piece of fiction using her as a character (what might now be called real person fiction) appeared in 1823 in a letter to the editor in The Lady's Magazine.
 It refers to Austen's genius and suggests that aspiring authors were envious of her powers.

-In 1832, Richard Bentley purchased the remaining copyrights to all of her novels, and over the following winter published five illustrated volumes as part of his Standard Novels series.
-In October 1833, Bentley released the first collected edition of her works.
+In 1832 Richard Bentley purchased the remaining copyrights to all of her novels, and over the following winter published five illustrated volumes as part of his Standard Novels series.
+In October 1833 Bentley released the first collected edition of her works.
 Since then, Austen's novels have been continuously in print.